bullish-exchange/api-examples/README.md

 ```bash
 pip3 install -r requirements.txt
 ```
 In order to actually run the samples that involve calling private APIs, __credentials such as API keys and secrets need to be provided__.
-Our samples read these from the [.env file](.env) which look like:
+Our samples read these from the [.env file](.env) which looks like:
 ````
 export BX_API_HOSTNAME=https://api.exchange.bullish.com
 export BX_WS_API_HOSTNAME=wss://api.exchange.bullish.com